etnt/aiask/README.md

 # aiask.py: Your Multi-Provider AI-Powered Copilot

 `aiask.py` is a simple, yet powerful command-line tool that leverages multiple AI providers to mimic the GitHub Copilot command-line tool.
-It now supports OpenAI, Anthropic, Google's Gemini, OpenRouter and Sambanova.
+It now supports OpenAI, Anthropic, Google's Gemini, OpenRouter, Sambanova and Mistral.

 ## Features